WesR/Halcyon/README.md

 ```

 ### CLI usage
-halcyon can be called from the CLI to do some managment of the account. \
+halcyon can be called from the CLI to do some management of the account. \
-See the readme with `python3 -m halcyon -h`
+See the help message with `python3 -m halcyon -h`
 Right now it can be used to
 1. generate a new token
 2. decode an existing token